Specialty Training Programme Information

 There is much preparation and many practicalities you can do around recruitment and selection for jobs.

-- Seek support from your clinical tutors, education supervisors, trust consultants and local East Midlands LETB Careers team.
+- Seek support from your clinical tutors, education supervisors, trust consultants and The HEEM Careers Service

 - Visit the relevant Deanery website to check out the hospitals, posts and rotations, the local area and how vacancies will be managed.